act-rules/act-rules.github.io/_rules/autocomplete-valid-value-73f2c2.md

 The `aria-disabled` state is used on `input` elements which are not part of [sequential focus navigation][] and are not otherwise [operable](https://www.w3.org/TR/wai-aria-1.2/#dfn-operable).
 If this is not the case, this rule may be inapplicable on elements that are still operable and require a valid `autocomplete` attribute to satisfy success Criterion [1.3.5 Identify Input Purpose][sc135].

 Mainstream user agents tend to provide autofill suggestions for `input` elements with or without an [appropriate field name for the form control][].
-As such, the assistive technologies should be able recognise the purpose of a control even when the `autocomplete` [attribute value][] is inappropriate for the control's `type` [attribute value].
+As such, the assistive technologies should be able recognize the purpose of a control even when the `autocomplete` [attribute value][] is inappropriate for the control's `type` [attribute value].

 ## Accessibility Support